 What is income tax?

-Your profit from business is added to other box 1 income.
-AOWs are subject to a lower rate in bracket 1.
+Your profit from business is added to any other Box 1 income.
+Only the part that falls in a higher bracket is taxed at that higher rate.

 Example: